kishanmistry1/spotify-genre-classification-Group-5/README.md

 ## Instructions
 1. Open terminal.
 2. Install the dependencies given in .yml file.
-3. Run the program with the follow command:
+3. Run the program with the following command:

 ```bash
 python3 main.py dataset.csv -flag